jpchip/mke-frozen-treats/README.md

 Some sites (*cough* Bubba's *cough*) use hosting that block Bots like Puppeteer, so they cannot be scraped consistently.

-Other places only list their flavors of the day on their facebook page and use inconsistent formatting that can't be scrapped.
+Other places only list their flavors of the day on their facebook page (or not at all!) and use inconsistent formatting that can't be scrapped.

 ## Licensing